Mielek/apim-policy-toolkit/docs/IntegratePolicySolution.md

 ## Building and testing

-The policy document's solution is astandard .NET project.
+The policy document's solution is a standard .NET project.
 Because of that, building and testing the solution is straightforward.
 You need to execute standard .NET commands to build and test the solution in the root of the solution folder.
 These steps are essential to know that the policy documents are correct and that they are not breaking the build.